Call For Papers

 UNLP invites submissions of completed and ongoing projects.
 Submissions describing resources or solutions that have been made available to the broader public are strongly encouraged.

-The workshop proceedings will be published on the LREC-COLING 2024 website and will also be linked in the ACL Anthology.
+The workshop proceedings will be published on the ACL 2025 website.

 We invite two types of submissions: long and short papers.
 Long papers should describe original, unpublished and completed work.
 The short papers may describe work in progress, small focused contributions, system demonstrations, new linguistic resources, or experiments based on existing software and resources.